dnvr-zero/.github/profile/README.md

 - [ ] Update README

+See the [backend open issues](https://github.com/dnvr-zero/dnvr-zero-be/issues) for a full list of proposed features (and known issues).

-See the [open issues](https://github.com/marchandmd/dnvr-zero/dnvr-zero/issues) for a full list of proposed features (and known issues).
+See the [frontend open issues](https://github.com/dnvr-zero/dnvr-zero-fe/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>